01388 718 263 | Cockfield@durhamlearning.net

 Pupils from Year 1 to 6 also have the opportunity for physical activity during morning and lunchtime breaks on one of two well-equipped school yards, stocked with resources.
 Staff and Sports Leaders are on duty to co-ordinate a range of active playground games.

-Year 6 have a biannual residential trip in which they undertake a series of physical and challenging activities, including: assault course; mid-ropes to high wires; climbing wall; tree climb.
+Class 4 take part in biannual residential trip in which they undertake a series of physical and challenging activities, including: assault course; mid-ropes to high wires; climbing wall; tree climb.

 More able children are identified and offered a range of sporting activities across the year as part of our Sports Partnership with Staindrop Academy.
+Also, the coach from Staindrop teaches a class per half term in a unit of work which will result in that class taking part in a competition or festival.

 Impact